Frequently Asked Questions (FAQ)

 Is a tuberculosis screening required?

-If you have history of a positive TB Skin Test, you must provide documentation of the positive TB Skin Test, and show proof of completing 9 months of INH.
+If you have a history of a positive TB Skin Test, you must provide documentation of the positive TB Skin Test, and show proof of completing treatment for latent tuberculosis.

 I am required to take regular injections (insulin, etc.).
 What are the requirements for disposing of needles?